 One of the symbols of Croatian cuisine is the unique and delicious Parma ham (prosciutto).
 Its tenderness and exquisite flavour will be loved by all true gourmets.
 The best time to sample it is at the end of August (the longer it is dried, the better) and is mostly served with sheep cheese and olives.

 The Croatians drink wine almost as if it were water.
 To quench their thirst, wine is diluted: red wine with water is called “bevanda”, white wine with mineral water is called “gemišt”.
 But if you want to really savour the flavour of the wine, drink it undiluted.

 The maximum permitted speed in harbours, bays, channels and Croatian rivers to the Adriatic is 3-8 kn (knots).
 Fast motorboats and sailing yachts travelling over waves must keep a minimum distance of 300 m from the shore.
 For slow boats (up to 12 m in length), the minimum distance from the shore or from the floating chain around the beach is 50 m.
 For yachts more than 12 m long, the minimum distance is 150 m.
 Boats and yachts may come within 150 m of beaches that are not marked off.

 Diving in Croatia

-In national and nature reserves and around protected wrecks, it is—in principle—only possible to dive with a diving centre which has the appropriate licence.
+In national and nature reserves and around protected wrecks, it is, in principle, only possible to dive with a diving centre which has the appropriate licence.
 Permits for underwater fishing must also be obtained.
 Fishing in scuba gear is essentially prohibited.
 You cannot carry a harpoon and scuba gear together in a boat.
-Diving for antique objects is also strictly forbidden
+Diving for antique objects is also strictly forbidden.

-Sports fishing in Croatia
+Recreational fishing in Croatia